Doctor Answers: How to Prevent Prostatitis?

 Dr. Letsa answers: Prostatitis is a medical condition that causes the prostate to become swollen, inflamed, and tender.
 More precisely, prostatitis is an inflammation of the prostate gland.
 Numbers show the prevalence of prostatitis is about 8.2%, and it accounts for 8% of visits to urologists.

 This condition can be very painful, especially when men urinate or ejaculate.
 Passing bowel movements is also painful.
-Urinary symptoms can be particularly troublesome, but painful as well.
+A urinary tract infection may be the cause of serious and valuable symptoms.
 The pain from an infected prostate is usually located in the abdomen, groin, lower back, perineum (the area between the anus and the scrotum), or testicles.

 Q: Are there different types of prostatitis?

-Dr. Letsa answers: Yes, there are four types of prostatitis:
+Dr. Letsa answers: Yes, there are four general types of prostatitis:

 Q: What causes prostatitis?